cpakennedy/cpakennedy.github.io/research.md

 Research Interests
 ======

-My field of research focuses on partial differential equations, geometric analysis and hydrodynamics.
+My field of research focuses on partial differential equations and their applications to geometric analysis and hydrodynamics.

 Papers and Preprints
 ======